Dog missing after vehicle stolen in Avondale on North Side, Chicago police say

 The offender took off in an unknown direction and no one is in custody at this time, police said.

 Nola is described as a cream/brown lab/pit mix.
-She is wearing a purple lease and collar and is chipped, her owner said.
+She is wearing a purple leash and collar and is chipped, her owner said.
 They added that she does have anxiety.

 RELATED: Wicker Park woman reunited with stolen pomapoo puppy after attacked on walk